pmndrs/uikit/docs/migration/from-koestlich.md

 ---
 title: Migration from Koestlich
 description: How to migrate a user interface from koestlich to uikit.
-nav: 0
+nav: 15
 ---

-This guide is intended for developers migrating their user interface from Koestlich to R3/UIKit.
-The migration involves several changes to properties and components to better align with R3/UIKit's design principles.
+This guide is intended for developers migrating their user interface from Koestlich to uikit.
+The migration involves several changes to properties and components to better align with uikit's design principles.
 Here's what you need to know:

-# General Changes
+## General Changes

 - **Index Property Removal**: The index property is no longer needed.
 UI elements will always be in the correct order, regardless of when they are inserted into the UI.
 - **Layout Animations Removal**: Layout animations have been removed, making the ID and animation properties unnecessary.